 A sharper diligence conversation has named lanes.

 This checklist turns the investor room into a review surface.
-Each lane keeps the conversation practical and public-safe while pointing to the deeper materials that should only be shared through the right process.
+Each lane keeps the conversation practical and public-facing while pointing to the deeper materials that should only be shared through the right process.

 Review lane